 For starters, why soy?

 The only problem was that the evidence didn’t lie.
 Not only was soy linked to a slew of health issues but so were many of the vegetable oils.
 Hydrogenated vegetable oils are full of trans fat.
-In 2002, the U.S. Institute of Medicine finally acknowledged that trans fat (key ingredient in hydrogenated vegetable oils) is not safe in any quantity.
-It is linked to obesity, diabetes, cancer, and autoimmune disease.
+In 2002, the U.S. Institute of Medicine finally acknowledged that trans fat (key ingredient in hydrogenated vegetable oils) is not.
+Edit: Nearly four years after I originally wrote this, on June 18, 2018, the U.S. FDA has banned all artificial trans fats from our food.

 With the U.S. food industry going back to the healthier (and ironically, better for the heart) saturated fats, the soy industry began to suffer.
 The industry broadened their horizons and soy was offered as an alternative to almost any consumable product.
 This includes soy milk, oils, candles, baby formula.
 This is very troubling when you realize that the majority of soy is genetically modified.
 Think that GMOs are no big deal?
 Then you should read this article about how they impact your organs.
 Or how about this article from January that states that “In North America, approximately 75 to 89% of the soy beans grown are genetically modified (GM)…recent research found that GM soy is toxic to the kidneys, liver, and more.”
 Read the full article here.